NowhereX1/Discord-bot-with-GPT-J-6B/README.md

-# Discord-bot-with-GPT-J-6B
+# What is this?
- Discord Bot using GPT-J-6B API
+ GPT-J-6B Bot for Discord.

+ use main_botTR.py for Turkish servers.

+## Skills
+ OCR and EleutherAI API (HuggingFace)